FransFaase/altstage0/README.md

 file [`hex0_2.h`](hex0_2.h) with all the macro definitions and a program file [`hex0_2.h`](hex0_2.h), which is probably easy to parse and compile to assembly.
 The program can be compiled with gcc.

+## cc1.c

+A compiler to compile hex0_2.c to M1.
+This is still work in progress.
+When I am finished, I am thinking about extending it such that it can compile itself.